okajax/Botkit-template-for-heroku/README.md

 Botkit basic template for Heroku.
 This bot is for Slack.

-You can get started your Botkit-powered bot right now, just click the button! 😉
+You can get started your Botkit-powered bot right now. just click the button! 😉

 ## Let's make your bot!